bitsy-lang/llvm-project/mlir/docs/Tutorials/Toy/Ch-2.md

 }
 ```

-### Op vs Operation: Using MLIR Operations
+### `Op` vs `Operation`: Using MLIR Operations

 Now that we have defined an operation, we will want to access and transform it.
 In MLIR, there are two main classes related to operations: `Operation` and `Op`.

 The `Operation` class is used to generically model all operations.
 It is
 'opaque', in the sense that it does not describe the properties of particular
 operations or types of operations.
 Instead, the `Operation` class provides a
 general API into an operation instance.

-On the other hand, each specific type of
-operation is represented by an `Op` derived class.
-For instance `ConstantOp`
+On the other hand, each specific type of operation is represented by an `Op`
-represents a operation with zero inputs, and one output, which is always set to
+derived class.
+For instance `ConstantOp` represents a operation with zero
-the same value. `Op` derived classes act as smart pointer wrapper around a
+inputs, and one output, which is always set to the same value. `Op` derived
-`Operation*`, provide operation-specific accessor methods, and type-safe
+classes act as smart pointer wrapper around a `Operation*`, provide
-properties of operations.
-This means that when we define our Toy operations, we
+operation-specific accessor methods, and type-safe properties of operations.

-are simply defining a clean, semantically useful interface for building and
+When we define our Toy operations, we are defining a clean, semantically useful
-interfacing with the `Operation` class.
-This is why our `ConstantOp` defines no
+interface for building and interfacing with the `Operation` class.
+This is why
-class fields; all of the data for this operation is stored in the referenced
+our `ConstantOp` defines no class fields; all of the data for this operation is
-`Operation`.
-A side effect of this design is that we always pass around `Op`
+stored in the referenced `Operation`.
+A side effect of this design is that we
-derived classes "by-value", instead of by reference or pointer (*passing by
+always pass around `Op` derived classes "by-value", instead of by reference or
-value* is a common idiom in MLIR and applies similarly to attributes, types,
+pointer (*passing by value* is a common idiom in MLIR and applies similarly to
-etc).
-Given a generic `Operation*` instance, we can always get a specific `Op`
+attributes, types, etc).
+Given a generic `Operation*` instance, we can always
-instance using LLVM's casting infrastructure:
+get a specific `Op` instance using LLVM's casting infrastructure:

 ```c++
 void processConstantOp(mlir::Operation *operation) {